CausticLab/hass-configurator-docker/README.md

 ```

 #### DockerHub Tag
+As with version 0.4.1 we moved to multi-arch containers so the all new containers are either tagged with version or latest.
 As with version 0.3.3 the pattern of the docker image was changed to use semver, for backwards compatibility version 0.3.3 will have both versions up in the docker hub
 As with version 0.3.3 2018-12-23 there is also an ARCH only tag on docker hub marking an image as "latest" for the specific ARCH